pingcap/community/teams/docs/README.md

 # Docs Team

-This team works for documentation of TiDB projects.
+Docs team covers the documentation of all PingCAP products, tools, or projects, both in English and in Chinese.

 ## Members